awslabs/ec2-spot-workshops/content/rendering-with-batch/start/_index.md

 weight: 20
 ---

-To start the workshop head to one of the following pages, depending whether you want to:
+To start the workshop head to one of the following pages, depending whether you are:

 {{% children %}}